Shark Vacuums Overview

 Headquartered in Canada, Shark is one the leading vacuum producers in the U.S. market.
 Over the last decade, they have aggressively competed with Dyson for the top spot.
 They continue to innovate in the bagless vacuum sector, namely with their DuoClean and Zero-M technology.

-In this article, we explain the different types of vacuums and technologies made by Shark and take a look at how they perform.
+In this article, we explain the different types of vacuum cleaners and technologies made by Shark and take a look at how they perform.

 This page is an overview and you’ll find links to more detailed reviews of the different vacuum series from Shark.